Home

 In the evening, couples stroll hand in hand with the ladies clutching red or white roses; some by the stalk, others by entire bouquets.

-It’s at the Trimurti Shrine in the evening that you can experience the spirit of Valentine’s Day in Bangkok.
+It’s at this shrine in the evening that you can experience the spirit of Valentine’s Day in Bangkok.
 Commonly known as the Lovers’ Shrine, the Trimurti Shrine is exceptionally crowded on Valentine’s night.

 Crowd on Valentine’s night